Thisisnotdalton/docker_self_host_services/readme.md

 To use this repository, follow these steps:

 1. Clone the repository and cd into the directory.
-2. Configure the environment variables in the novops folder.
+2. Configure the environment variables and secrets in the stages folder.
 Some external API/credential requirements worth noting:
     * 2.1. [traefik.yml](novops/stages/prod/traefik.yml)
       * TRAEFIK_ACME_dns_api_secret: Cloudflare API key for DNS/acme challenges.
     * 2.2. [smtp_settings.yml](novops/stages/prod/smtp_settings.yml)